At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 Then fix it if need be.

-For example, if your housing ratio is consistently costing you 50% of your net income you need to move, earn more money or sell and downsize.
+For example, if your housing ratio consistently costs you 50% of your net income, you need to move, earn more money or sell and downsize.

 - Housing Ratio – 35% or less